TeonLucas/tictactoe/README.md

 newrelic.addCustomAttribute('indexRenderId', id);
 ```

-* PageView and Browser interaction events are reported from the SPA
+* Default PageView and Browser interaction events from the SPA
-** These include a custom attribute to identify a game "session"
+* A custom attribute to identify each game "session"

 The game session was needed to create a funnel revealing the user journey.
 We were interested in how involved the user was, as follows:
 # Land on home page